The Ultimate Mortgage Rate Guide in Ontario (2026)

 Bank of Canada – Flirting with Stimulative Rates

-The Bank of Canada cut its overnight rate to 2.25 % in October 2025 — its lowest since early 2022 — bringing monetary policy to the low end of the neutral rate range.
+The Bank of Canada held its overnight rate at 2.25% in December 2025 — its lowest since early 2022 — maintaining it at the low end of the neutral rate range.

 This end of the neutral rate range flirts with a stimulative rate, while also keeping a watchful eye on higher inflation.

-Governor Tiff Macklem stated the Bank is “comfortable with the current stance of policy given inflation progress”, hinting at a pause through early 2026.
+Governor Tiff Macklem stated the Bank is “comfortable with the current stance of policy given inflation progress”, hinting at a pause over the next few meetings.

 Bond Yields & Fixed Rates